Using the Pyramid Principle to build better PowerPoint presentations

 The MECE Principle is a strategy for organizing information in a way that is Mutually Exclusive and Collectively Exhaustive (MECE) and helps you adhere to the Pyramid Principle.
 In other words, all points are covered and grouped logically without overlap.

-The above provides a basic overview of Microsoft products and services.
-In theory, all products and services would fall into these categories.
-You could then further break down each type of product or service into specific products or services, for example Microsoft 365, Microsoft Surface, Xbox and Azure.
+Let’s look at a basic overview of Microsoft products and services to show how the MECE Principle works.
+In theory, all products and services would fall into one of the subcategories: software, PCs and devices, cloud services, or repair & maintenance.
+You could then further break down each of these subcategories into specific products or services, like Microsoft 365, Microsoft Surface, Xbox and Azure.

 When applying MECE to the Pyramid Principle, each level of the pyramid can use the MECE principle to ensure insights and ideas are grouped such that they are distinct and easy to comprehend.

-PowerPoint users should also apply the Pyramid Principle to slides comprised of data and facts.
-Here the title represents the most important takeaway from your data, as opposed to presenting standalone data without context.
-You can then list key arguments, with your data providing the evidence that supports them.
+Within the structure of a slide, the title represents the top of the pyramid and should contain the most important takeaway from your data.
+Too often, slide titles fail to communicate a meaningful message by simply presenting standalone data without context.
+Moving down the slide to the middle of the pyramid, you can then list key arguments, before finishing with your data as the evidence that supports them.

-Here’s an example of what this type of slide might look like:
+Here’s an example of what a PowerPoint slide built according to the Pyramid Principle might look like.

 Sources: